openresearchlabs/openresearchlabs.github.io/_pages/resources.md

 The [Lab manual](https://github.com/openresearchlabs/labmanual) from Aly lab contains many good aspects.
 Will be updated for our situation later but meanwhile have a look and pick up the relevant parts.

+### Mailing lists

+We have the following email lists:

+ * [mda@lists.utu.fi](https://lists.utu.fi/mailman/listinfo/datascience): Research group mailing list.
+ * [datascience@lists.utu.fi](https://lists.utu.fi/mailman/listinfo/datascience): Announcement on the regular book reading circle.
+Will be automatically forwarded to the research group email list, no need to subscribe separately.
+ * [coffeeseminar@lists.utu.fi](https://lists.utu.fi/mailman/listinfo/datascience): Announcement on the semi-regular journal club.
+Will be automatically forwarded to the research group email list, no need to subscribe separately.

 ### Research ethics and integrity